Catholic Church and Nazi Germany: Overview

-In the 1930s, one-third of the German population was Catholic; political Catholicism was a major force in the interwar Weimar Republic.
-Catholic leaders denounced Nazi doctrine before 1933, and Catholic regions generally did not vote Nazi.
-The Nazi Party first developed in largely-Catholic Munich, however, where many Catholics provided enthusiastic support; this early affinity decreased after 1923.
-Nazism took a different path after its 1920 reconstitution and, by 1925, had an anti-Catholic identity.In early 1931, the German bishops supported an earlier decision from the Bishop of Mainz to excommunicate the Nazi leadership and banned Catholics from the party in his diocese (both only applied to Catholic Nazi Party members in the Mainz diocese).
-In early 1933, after Nazi successes in the 1932 elections, lay Catholic monarchist Franz von Papen and acting chancellor and presidential advisor Kurt von Schleicher facilitated Hitler's appointment as Reich Chancellor by President Paul von Hindenburg.
-In March, amidst the Nazi terror tactics and negotiation which followed the Reichstag Fire Decree, the Centre Party (led by Ludwig Kaas, requiring a written commitment that the president's veto power be retained), the Bavarian People's Party and the monarchist German National People's Party (DNVP) voted for the Enabling Act.
-The Centre Party's support was crucial (since the act could not be passed by the Nazi-DNVP coalition alone), and it marked Hitler's transition from democratic to dictatorial power.
-By June 1933 the only institutions not under Nazi domination were the military and the churches.
-The July 1933 Reichskonkordat between Germany and the Holy See pledged to respect Catholic autonomy and required clerics to keep out of politics.
-Hitler welcomed the treaty, routinely violating it in the Nazi struggle with the churches.
-When Hindenburg died in August 1934, the Nazis claimed jurisdiction of all levels of government; a referendum confirmed Hitler as Germany's Führer.
-A program of Gleichschaltung controlled all collective and social activity, interfering with Catholic schools, youth groups, workers, and cultural groups.
+In the 1930s, about one third of the German population was Catholic, and political Catholicism remained an important force in the Weimar Republic.
+Catholic leaders criticized Nazi doctrine before 1933, and Catholic regions generally gave the Nazi Party lower electoral support than the national average.
+The Nazi Party first developed in largely Catholic Munich, where it initially attracted some Catholic backing, but this support declined after 1923.
+Following its reorganization in 1920, Nazism increasingly adopted positions hostile to Catholicism and by 1925 had a pronounced anti-Catholic character.
+In 1931, the German bishops endorsed a decision by the Bishop of Mainz to excommunicate Nazi leaders and to forbid Catholics in his diocese from joining the party, a measure that applied only to Catholics under his jurisdiction.

+After the Nazi electoral gains of 1932, Franz von Papen's negotiations and Kurt von Schleicher's unsuccessful efforts to maintain a government helped create the political situation that led Paul von Hindenburg to appoint Adolf Hitler as Reich Chancellor.
+In March 1933, amid political pressure and intimidation following the Reichstag Fire Decree, the Centre Party (led by Ludwig Kaas), the Bavarian People's Party, and the German National People's Party (DNVP) voted for the Enabling Act after obtaining a written assurance that the president's veto power would be retained.
+The Centre Party's support was decisive, since the Nazi-DNVP coalition alone lacked the necessary votes, and the act marked Hitler's transition from constitutional chancellor to dictatorial rule.
+By June 1933, the military and the churches were the only major institutions not fully brought under Nazi control.

+The Reichskonkordat of July 1933 between Germany and the Holy See pledged to respect Catholic autonomy and required clergy to abstain from political activity.
+Hitler welcomed the agreement, but the regime repeatedly violated its provisions in its broader struggle with the churches.
+After Hindenburg's death in August 1934, the Nazis claimed authority over all levels of government, and a referendum confirmed Hitler as Führer.
+The policy of Gleichschaltung then extended state control over collective and social life, including Catholic schools, youth organizations, workers' associations, and cultural groups.

-According to Peter Stachura, most of the Nazi electorate came from the rural and small-town Protestant middle class, whereas German Catholics overwhelmingly voted for the confessional Catholic Centre Party and Bavarian People's Party instead.
-Voting preferences in the Weimar Republic were mainly determined by social class and religion, and the Catholics formed a distinguishable and tight-knit subculture within Germany, being alienated from the mainstream Protestant society as a result of the Kulturkampf and the NSDAP's strongly anti-Catholic identity.
+According to Peter Stachura, most Nazi voters came from the rural and small-town Protestant middle class, while German Catholics predominantly supported the Centre Party and the Bavarian People's Party instead.
+Voting preferences in Weimar Germany were strongly shaped by social class and religion, and Catholics formed a distinct subculture that was often separated from the largely Protestant mainstream.
+This was partly as a result of the legacy of Kulturkampf and the Nazi Party's increasingly anti-Catholic identity.